Kayak Buying Guide from EZ Dock

 No matter which features of a kayak you desire, safety is always the most vital element to consider when operating a kayak.
 While recreational or light-touring kayaks are better for children or smaller individuals, light-touring and touring kayaks may provide more comfort and mobility for larger individuals.
 It’s important that your kayak isn’t too tight that it restricts your movement or makes it difficult to exit in emergency scenarios.

-4. How Will You Transport the Kayak?
-How Much Storage Do You Need?
+4. How Will You Transport and Store the Kayak?

 A touring kayak may be challenging to store and transport while a recreational or inflatable kayak may be more accommodating.
 Although you may be able to transport or store a particular type of kayak, you should also consider storage on the kayak itself.
 Not only does your kayak need to be outfitted to store your essential items, but it must also be able to handle the additional weight these items will add.